 Plus, solar energy is intermittent and dependent on weather conditions, so we rely on other sources of energy for a steady energy supply – not only for our office but also for our members.

 We estimate that this array could generate an average of 40 kilowatt-hours per day.
 That would be enough energy to power a typical refrigerator for 20 days if the electricity supply from the solar panels were constant.
 However, energy from solar panels is intermittent and dependent on weather conditions.
 That means we must still have a steady energy supply from traditional energy sources.

 Sunshine is free — why doesn’t CEC use solar power for all its energy needs?

-While it’s true that sunshine is free, there is a cost associated with harnessing it for electricity production.
-That cost is considerably higher than the cost of electricity from a traditional power plant that uses natural gas or coal to generate electricity.
+While it’s true that sunshine is free, there is a large cost associated with harnessing it for electricity production.

 Another shortfall of solar energy is that it is dependent on the weather.
 Electricity must be used at the exact moment it is produced.
 At night or on cloudy days, we must rely on electricity from sources that can produce electricity 24/7.